Accreditations

 Our experts who have the Lifetime Lawyers accreditation are as follows:

-James Johnson and Katie Bullimore are members of the Employment Lawyers Association (ELA).
+Rebecca Reid and Katie Bullimore are members of the Employment Lawyers Association (ELA).
 The Employment Lawyers Association (ELA) represents the views and interests of qualified employment lawyers in the UK.
 The members are drawn from all branches of the legal profession and include barristers and solicitors who act for employers and employees, trade unions, the voluntary sector, industry and the judiciary.